shan3lei/sparse-envelope-spectrum/README.md

 # sparse-envelope-spectrum
 Test
-this code is programmed for sparse envelope spectrum. if you use it ,please cite   "L. Liang, L. Shan, F. Liu, B. Niu, G. Xu, Sparse Envelope  Spectra for Feature Extraction of Bearing Faults Based on NMF[J].
+this code is programmed for sparse envelope spectrum（the details are shown in pdf）. if you use it ,please cite   "L. Liang, L. Shan, F. Liu, B. Niu, G. Xu, Sparse Envelope  Spectra for Feature Extraction of Bearing Faults Based on NMF[J].
 Applied Science-basel.
 2019, 9(4): 755."